Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Limitations Discussion

-First, similar to TokenVerse~\cite{garibi2025tokenverse}, our method may fail when two customized concepts have the same name in the prompt—for example, generating an image based on a prompt where the word “dog” appears twice.
+First, similar to TokenVerse~\citep{garibi2025tokenverse}, our method may fail when two customized concepts have the same name in the prompt—for example, generating an image based on a prompt where the word “dog” appears twice.
 Second, when personalizing more than three concepts simultaneously, our method tends to deviate from the concept conditions.
+At the time of submission, our model was trained only on single-concept data, which may be the primary cause for the performance drop in multi-concept customization with an extreme number of concepts.
+Additionally, our framework relied solely on the CLIP image encoder for image feature extraction, which captures high-level features but tends to lose low-level object details.
+We present a potential solution: we synthesized training data involving two concepts (abstract and object) using the FLUX model, and combined it with the open-source MuSAR-Gen~\citep{guo2025musar} multi-concept dataset, resulting in a total of 52,000 multi-concept samples for training.
+Furthermore, to mitigate the loss of low-level object details, we concatenated the VAE latents of concept images with the noise latents as additional conditions.
+We also introduced UnoPE ~\citep{wu2025less} positional encoding to distinguish VAE latents from multiple reference images and applied lightweight LoRA fine-tuning to the joint attention layers in DiT.
+We present qualitative results for customizing 4 to 5 concepts in Figure \ref{fig:morethan3}.
 We leave addressing these limitations as future work.